The Lawyer’s Guide to Reaching a 10 Star Rating on Avvo.com

 Whether you’ve earned awards or not, you should list your general work experience in detail.
 Not only does this show potential clients that you possess the skill and qualifications to effectively handle cases like theirs – it may also increase your score.
 There are unconfirmed reports that listing a leadership position in a legal association may be weighted more heavily than other positions.
 In either case, providing dated and detailed work experience is essential to completing your profile – and in turn, obtaining a better Avvo rating.

 On a related note, be sure to include links to articles you have published.
 The extent to which publications impact your lawyer ranking on Avvo.com is unconfirmed, but you should still include them under the “Publications” section of your Avvo attorney profile.
+These links to your blog, for instance, can also boost your SEO for personal injury lawyers and other firms alike..
 Examples of published content could include:

 - Articles or essays that were published in law journals or reputable newspapers